Linden Observatory Complex: Kenneth Beames

 In the 1960s Beames turned his attention to the construction of a large planetarium.
 Although based on the original Zeiss model it was essentially designed from first principles to allow Beames to incorporate several innovations to improve the performance of the planetarium.
 Beames planned for the planetarium to form the centre of an astronomy education centre when it was installed in its own dome located on his property.
 Work continued on the planetarium and the mechanical, drive mechanisms and projectors were complete by the mid 1980s when illness prevented Beames from continuing with the project.
 All that remained to be completed were the star projection system and the lenses.

 In addition to his work making telescopes and optical instruments Ken Beames continued to operate his regular manufacturing business and made gaskets and fuel injector components for Leyland busses for NSW Department of Transport continuously from the 1940s to 1980s.
 This work helped to fund his ongoing work designing telescopes and other instruments.
 He also worked on other personal projects such as the brass clock and the brass leaved book – the Rubaiyt of Omar Khayym.
 These objects display Beames' attention to detail and fine engineering skills and are regarded as an important part of the moveable heritage associated with the observatory.

 Ken Beames was very generous with his time for amateur telescope makers, and would advise them and give them materials to assist in their projects.
-For example, during a documented visit to Port Macquarie Observatory, Mr Beames constructed and donated to the observatory a set of apparatus for testing Foucault mirrors.
+For example, during a documented visit to Port Macquarie Observatory, Beames constructed and donated to the observatory a set of apparatus for testing Foucault mirrors.
 Many telescope makers were given glass blanks and grinding powders with which to start their own telescopes.

 Ken Beams' manufacturing business 1986 and he died in 1989.
 The use of the site as an amateur observatory for the community continues until today.